BabakTaheri1/BabakTaheri1.github.io/_pages/about.md

 ">
   <h2 style="margin: 0; color: #333; font-size: 1.4em;">Where in the world?</h2>
   <p style="color: #666; margin: 0.8em 0 1.2em 0; line-height: 1.5;">
-    Take a look at the map below to see where my visitors come from.
   </p>

   <!-- Your ClustrMaps script -->